What is in Knowledge Graph Results

 Knowledge panel information can include answers to common questions that searchers ask, image files, sometimes chosen with an image search for an entity as the time of the original query where the knowledge panel is created.
 The patent points to the possibility of audio files and video files and other interactive user interface objects being provided in knowledge panels as well.

-Some optionally items indicated in the patent might include at least two images for a factual entity, a title for the entity, and facts related to the entity.
+Some optional items indicated in the Knowledge Graph Results patent might include at least two images for a factual entity, a title for the entity, and facts related to the entity.
 We’re also told that the knowledge patent area “can consume a larger area than each of the search results.”

 Content might be identified to be displayed based upon a ranking of content for the entity and upon “user search events” related to it – like “height” being chosen as a fact to display for Abraham Lincoln.